Mercury13/unicodia/develop.md

 * F12 — reload translation from disk.
 Locale does NOT reload
 * Ctrl+F12 — dump Library tile info to opt.xml, for access optimization.
 After placing it into NotoEmoji and running tape.bat, the first chunk of emoji.zip will contains all emoji needed for tiles
 * Ctrl+Shift+H — highlight all chars served by that font, to check font dispatching/correctness
+* Ctrl+Shift+I — find all characters, to test rendering of synthesized block icons
 * Ctrl+Shift+L — test font dispatching
 * Ctrl+Shift+Q — test emoji repainting engine
 * Ctrl+Shift+S — font stats for a block